Installation guide

 This will checkout latest released version of the library (actually a

-branch, which usually means the same).
+top of the master branch, which usually means the same).
 In result

 you will get something like this: